Voronoi summation formula for the generalized divisor function $\sigma_{z}^{(k)}(n)$: Main results

-If we show that $\Delta_{z, k}(x) \ll x^{1/3} (\log x)^2$, then this would not only yield the asymptotic formulae given by Theorem 1.4 of Robles and Roy in \cite{roblesroy}, but also extend them to larger ranges of $z$ as well as to $k\geq 4$.
-It may also be possible to determine better upper bounds for $\Delta_{z, k}(x)$ by obtaining non-trivial estimates for the integral $H_z^{(k)} (x)$ defined in \eqref{defn_H_z^k}.
+This paper represents a fundamental contribution towards building this theory.
+Indeed, in Theorems \ref{asym zero} and \ref{asym of H_z^k}, we determine the asymptotic behavior of $H_z^{(k)}(x)$ as $x \to \infty$.
+Moreover, in the special case $k=1$, we obtain an explicit expression for $H_z^{(k)}(x)$ in terms of Bessel functions.
+With these ingredients in place, we expect to be able to prove, for instance, that $\Delta_{z, k}(x) \ll x^{1/3} (\log x)^2$ for $k>1$ and $-1<\Re(z)<k, z\neq k-1$.
+This would not only yield the asymptotic formulae given by Theorem $1.4$ of Robles and Roy in \cite{roblesroy}, but also extend them to larger ranges of $z$ as well as to $k\geq 4$.
+It may also be possible to determine better upper bounds for $\Delta_{z, k}(x)$ by obtaining non-trivial estimates for the kernel $H_z^{(k)} (x)$.